Norvik-Alexian/Natural-Language-Processing-Course/README.md

 the `Doc.sents`, a generator that yields `Span` objects.
 We can also check whether a `Doc` has sentence boundaries by calling `Doc.has_annotation` with the attribute name "SENT_START".

+## Machine Learning Overview
+Machine Learning is a method of data analysis that automates analytical model building. \
+Using algorithms that iteratively learn from data, machine learning allows computers to find hidden insights without being explicitly programmed where to look. \
+Supervised learning algorithms are trained using labeled examples, such as an input where the desired output is known. \
+The learning algorithm receives a set of inputs along with the corresponding correct outputs, and the algorithm learns by comparing its actual output with correct outputs to find errors.
+It then modifies the model accordingly. \
+Supervised learning is commonly used in applications where historical data predicts likely future events.

+### Machine Learning Process
+1. `Data Acquisition`: get your data, Customers, Sensors and etc.
+2. `Data Cleaning`: Clean and Format your data using Scikit Learn and Vectorization.
+3. `Test Data & Training Data`: on Training data we are going to have the model to learn from training data, or we can call fitting the model and on Test data we are going to take the model that we are training and test it against the test data.
+4. `Model Deployment`

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \
 [SRF time code](https://strftime.org/) \